Blunk-electronic/ET/doc/schematic.rst

 #.
-Placing Simple Net Labels
+Placing Net Labels

-	A simple label is just a text next to a net segment to indicate the net name.
+	A net label is just a text next to a net segment to indicate the net name.

 	|VNS| p l